-Mexican coffee produces top quality coffee due to the pristine growing conditions, the way the coffee is harvested and dried as well as and the unique flavors that it produces.
+Since the late 1700’s coffee produced in Mexico has been known for its pristine growing conditions, the unique way the coffee is harvested and dried and the unique flavors that it produces.

-It is not as popular as other coffee from around the world, but Mexico produces coffee that is some of the best quality that you can find.
+Although, it may not be as popular as other coffee from around the world, Mexico produces coffee that is some of the best quality that you can find.
 But why is this?
 What is it that characterizes coffee from Mexico and make it different from coffee beans that are cultivated in other places?

 Read on to find out how coffee in Mexico got its start, where the coffee industry is going in the future and what sets Mexico apart from other coffee producing countries.

 The Climate and Harvesting of Mexican Coffee

 Coffee is one of the principal agricultural products grown in the world, not only for the 56 developing countries that grow it, but as well for the United States, the European Union, and Japan which comprises 80% of the coffee consumed in the world.

 In Mexico the cultivation of coffee is done in 12 states, 404 municipalities, 4,572 towns, and there is an estimation of 510,000 producers that use 675,300 hectares for its production. (whew!)

 Chiapas (The main region where coffee is produced in Mexico) is one of the principal producer of organic coffee in the world, only this region produces 18 million tons annually.
 This is produced by 60,000 growers, one-third of them are indigenous.

 They cultivate their coffee trees under the shadow of other native trees and foliage, this is done to have a natural cover, and for the coffee beans to have its necessary nutrients, characteristics and unique flavors, and this is all done in small self-owned parcels, avoiding the usage of agrochemicals to avoid contaminating the land.